A personal email account is established for each student of Holy Cross.

 The Holy Cross College email account is the primary source of communication between the college and the student.
 Students access their email through a webmail service, which is available from any computer with an internet connection.
 All students are to check their email on a regular basis and maintain their account for email delivery.

 Portal accounts are issued to provide students access to their academic records.
 Class schedules, grade reports, billing information, and much more are obtained through the Portal.
 Hard copies of schedules or grade reports will not be issued by the college.
 It is up to the student to obtain these via the Portal, which is available at all times, on or off campus.

-Moodle is Holy Cross College's selected Learning Management System (LMS).
+Moodle is Holy Cross College’s selected Learning Management System (LMS).
 If your professor is using Moodle, you can get your assignments and handouts online.
 You also may be able to see your grades, click on assigned web links, post assignments, communicate with your classmates with bulletin boards, chats, message board, or Wikis, view a course calendar, or use any other features of Moodle that the professor has set up for your particular course.
-Moodle is the "one-stop" web site for staying current with your classes.
-Some of the college's Student Services are on Moodle, too, such as the Library and the Center for Discernment & Preparation (internships and career preparation).
+Moodle is the “one-stop” web site for staying current with your classes.
+Some of the college’s Student Services are on Moodle, too, such as the Library and the Career Development Center & Preparation (internships and career preparation).

 Holy Cross College has a computer lab and classroom available to all students.
 All computers are connected to the college network with access to the latest software for word processing, spreadsheets, databases, presentations, and interactive course materials used by all divisions.